Proclamation of the Constitution Act, 1867: Purpose and interpretation

 The Constitution Act, 1867 was passed by the British Parliament in March, 1867, receiving royal assent on March 29, 1867.
 However, it did not come into force immediately, as time was needed to prepare for the implementation of the new federal structure, particularly the selection of the new federal Cabinet.

 Section 3 of the Act authorised the Queen, on the advice of the British government, to set the date for the coming into force of the Act.
 The Royal Proclamation was issued on May 22, 1867, setting July 1, 1867 as the day the Act would come into force and Canada would come into existence.
 Governor General Lord Monck appointed John A. Macdonald as the first prime minister of Canada.
 Macdonald then spent the months of May and June forming the new Cabinet, which required balancing a number of regional, sectarian, and linguistic issues.
 The new federal government then came into effect on July 1, 1867.

+As required by section 25 of the Act, the Proclamation contained the names of the individuals who would be appointed to the Senate, prior to the first sitting of the new Parliament of Canada.

 Related provisions

 Section 3 of the Act authorised the Queen to issue the Proclamation, acting on the advice of the British government.

+Section 25 of the Act provided that the individuals listed in the Proclamation would be summoned to the Senate.